ErikStrelzoff/ResumeBot/README.md

 Provide your resume or any other high-level document capturing the work experience you want the bot to be able to talk about.
 Upload this on the Configure tab.
 Make sure the file name matches the name in the instructions.

 ### Prepare Detailed Information
 Copy template_detailed_experience.md.
-Replace "<PERSONNAME>" with the name of the person the bot is representing.
+Replace "&lt;PERSONNAME&gt;" with the name of the person the bot is representing.

 This is a document in Markdown format with likely questions and detailed answers for the bot.
 The GPT4o will be able to exrapolate from this set to other similar questions.
 The template includes some likely starter questions.
 Include other questions that you think people are likely to ask you about.